oskarth/praxis/README.md

 reduce version.
 Haven't internalized consequence of conjs happening at head of lists.
 Also did imperative version in C, but failed - flailed around with pointers.
 Very straightforward solution.*

+*October 18, 2015.
+Min Stack in Clojure. ~20m solved, but not happy with non-datatyped it was.
+After looking around some I found what feels like The Right Way to do it using protocol IMinStack and defrecord MinStack, so I'm happy about that.
+Very terse.
+Interface, implementation and constructor.*